2018–2019 Gaza border protests

-At least 110 Palestinians were killed between 30 March to 15 May 2018, a number of whom were members of various Palestinian militant organizations: an independent United Nations commission set the number of known militants killed at 29 out of the 183.
-Other sources claim a higher figure, of at least 40.
+At least 189 Palestinians were killed between 30 March and 31 December 2018.
+An independent United Nations commission said that at least 29 out of the 189 killed were militants.
 Israeli soldiers fired tear gas and live ammunition.
-According to Robert Mardini, head of Middle East for the International Committee of the Red Cross (ICRC), more than 13,000 Palestinians were wounded as of 19 June 2018, the majority severely, with some 1,400 struck by three to five bullets.
+According to Robert Mardini, head of Middle East for the International Committee of the Red Cross (ICRC), more than 13,000 Palestinians were wounded as of 19 June 2018.
+The majority were wounded severely, with some 1,400 struck by three to five bullets.
 No Israelis were physically harmed from 30 March to 12 May, until one Israeli soldier was reported as slightly wounded on 14 May, the day the protests peaked.
-The same day, 59 or 60 Palestinians were shot dead at twelve clash points along the border fence, Hamas claimed 50 of them as its militants, and Islamic Jihad claimed 3 of the 62 killed as members of its military wing.
+The same day, 59 or 60 Palestinians were shot dead at twelve clash points along the border fence.
+Hamas claimed 50 of them as its militants, and Islamic Jihad claimed 3 of the 62 killed as members of its military wing.
 Some 35,000 Palestinians protested that day, with thousands approaching the fence.

 Israel's use of deadly force was condemned on 13 June 2018 in a United Nations General Assembly resolution.
 Condemnations also came from human rights organizations, including Human Rights Watch, B'Tselem, and Amnesty International, and by United Nations officials.
 Kuwait proposed two United Nations Security Council statements, both blocked by the United States, which called for investigations into Israel's killing of Palestinian protesters.
-The Israeli government has praised Israeli troops for protecting the border fence.
+The Israeli government praised Israeli troops for protecting the border fence.
 Media coverage of the demonstrations, and what has been termed the "PR battle", has been the object of analysis and controversy.
-In late February 2019, a United Nations Human Rights Council's independent commission found that of the 489 cases of Palestinian deaths or injuries analyzed only two were possibly justified as responses to danger by Israeli security forces, deeming the rest illegal, and concluded with a recommendation calling on Israel to examine whether war crimes or crimes against humanity had been committed, and if so, to bring those responsible to trial.
+In late February 2019, a United Nations Human Rights Council's independent commission found that of the 489 cases of Palestinian deaths or injuries analyzed, only two were possibly justified as responses to danger by Israeli security forces.
+The commission deemed the rest of the cases illegal, and concluded with a recommendation calling on Israel to examine whether war crimes or crimes against humanity had been committed, and if so, to bring those responsible to trial.